 Goodwill - Goodwill, which represents the excess of purchase price over the fair value of net assets acquired, is carried at cost.
 Goodwill is not amortized; rather, it is subject to a periodic assessment for impairment by applying a fair value-based test.
 Goodwill is assessed for impairment on an annual basis or more frequently if events or changes in circumstances indicate that the asset might be impaired.
 Under the authoritative guidance issued by the FASB, the Company has the option to first assess the qualitative factors to determine whether it is more likely than not that the fair value of the reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform a quantitative goodwill impairment test.
-If the Company determines that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+If the Company determines that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, then the goodwill impairment test is performed.
+The goodwill impairment test requires the Company to estimate the fair value of the reporting unit and to compare the fair value of the reporting unit with its carrying amount.
 If the fair value exceeds the carrying amount, then no impairment is recognized.
 If the carrying amount recorded exceeds the fair value calculated, then an impairment charge is recognized for the difference.
 The judgments made in determining the projected cash flows used to estimate the fair value can materially impact the Company's financial condition and results of operations.
 There was no impairment of goodwill for the year ended December 31, 2022.